 Play becomes a natural way to expose the child to sounds and words as well as motivate them to learn about themselves and their surroundings.

-The AHI Primary School Curriculum emphasises on the capacity for inquiry, research, problem-solving as well as essential skills for communication and collaboration.
+The AHI Primary School Curriculum emphasises on inquiry-based learning and problem-solving as well as essential skills for communication and collaboration.
 Students are taught to apply what they have learned in different contexts and across disciplines.
-Students are encouraged to be curious, creative, critical thinkers, collaborators, self-directed learners and problem solvers.
+Students are encouraged to be creative and reflective problem solvers and lifelong learners.

-At AHI, the process of learning is very important to us for it ensures that our students develop the skills and attributes that will help them to become independent and flexible learners that are prepared for the 21st century.
-The implementation of the International Primary Curriculum (IPC) across all subjects is used to support student learning in this regard.
+At AHI, the learning process is very important to us for it ensures that our students develop the skills and attributes that will help them to become independent and flexible learners that are prepared for the future.

 Learning with IPC means that AHI students focus on a combination of academic, personal and international learning that is exciting and challenging.
 At the heart of the IPC curriculum are thematic units that are based on current affairs (science, history, geography, humanities & arts) to foster global mindedness.
 Students are given opportunities to gain an increasing sense of themselves, their community and the world around them, as well as inspiring positive action and engagement with global issues.